-We’ve talked about tidying, organising, and minimalism recently.
+We’ve talked about tidying, organising, and minimalism in other posts.
 However, we undoubtedly still have stuff we need to put away in storage so it would be useful to figure out the best way to store it all, right?
 Okay, let’s have a look at some options for loft storage boxes.

 Based on our years of experience in the loft business, we’ve found it best to categorise and properly label stored items.
 This makes it easier to locate things later on when the need arises.
 But what should we actually use to store those items in and what would offer the best protection?
 Ideally, you should use good quality boxes because they are easy to stack and locate.
 Let’s have a look at exactly what kinds of boxes we are actually talking about here.

-There are four common types of loft storage boxes that you can use:
+There are 4 common types of loft storage boxes that you can use:

 1. Cardboard boxes